Skip to main content

 Using a cloud model

-1. Open Settings → Models → Summarization
+1. Open Settings → AI

-2. Select Cloud model
+2. Select Cloud API

 Cloud models are off by default.
 If you work with confidential recordings, use a local model.

-The default setup (whisper-small + llama3.2:3b) requires approximately 2.5GB.
+The default setup (Parakeet + gemma4:e2b-it-qat) requires approximately 7GB.
 The largest model (gpt-oss:20b) requires ~14GB.
-Models are stored in ~/.ollama/models/.
+Ollama models are stored in ~/.ollama/models/.

 Yes.
 Run ollama rm [model-name] in Terminal to remove a model and free the disk space.
 You can re-download it later from within Steno.